Body louse: Origins

-The body louse diverged from the head louse around 170,000 years ago, establishing the latest date for the adoption of clothing by humans.
+The body louse, it was thought, diverged from the head louse around 107,000 years ago, and this established the latest date for the adoption of clothing by humans.
+However, recent transcriptome analyses casts doubt on whether lice provide a means to date the origin of clothes since it has found that "body and head lice were almost genetically identical.
+Indeed, the phenotypic flexibility associated with the emergence of body lice, is probably a result of regulatory changes, perhaps epigenetic in origin, triggered by environmental signals."

 Body lice were first described by Carl Linnaeus in the 10th edition of Systema Naturae.
 The human body louse had its genome sequenced in 2010, and at that time it had the smallest known insect genome.

-The body louse belongs to the phylum Arthropoda, class Insecta, order Phthiraptera and family Pediculidae.
-There are roughly 5,000 species of lice described, 4,000 are parasitizing birds, while additional 800 are special parasites of mammals worldwide.
+The body louse belongs to the phylum Arthropoda, class Insecta, order Psocodea and family Pediculidae.
+There are roughly 5,000 species of lice described, with 4,000 parasitizing birds and an additional 800 special parasites of mammals worldwide.
+Lice on mammals originate on a common ancestor that lived on Afrotheria that originally acquired it from via host-switching from an ancient avian host.

 Signs and symptoms

 Since an infestation can include thousands of lice, with each of them biting five times a day, the bites can cause strong itching, especially at the beginning of the infestation, that can result in skin excoriations and secondary infections.
-If an individual is exposed to a long-term infestation, he or she may experience apathy, lethargy and fatigue.
+If an individual is exposed to a long-term infestation, they may experience apathy, lethargy and fatigue.